 What's the meaning of the phrase 'Ups-a-daisy'?

-An exclamation made when encouraging a child to get up after a fall or when lifting a child into the air.
+'Ups-a-daisy' is an exclamation made when encouraging a child to get up after a fall or when lifting a child into the air.

 What's the origin of the phrase 'Ups-a-daisy'?

 It is difficult to choose which of the numerous variants of the expression to use as the heading of this piece.
 As with many words that are said to small children, it is more often a spoken term than one that appears in print and this has led to much inconsistency about how it is spelled.
 In fact, I can't think of a single term that appears in so many different spellings; for example:

 The form in which it is now most commonly spoken and spelled is 'oops-a-daisy'.
 The first known printed record of any form of the term is in Clough Robinson's The dialect of Leeds and its neighbourhood, 1862:

 Upsa daesy! a common proclamation when a child, in play, is assisted in a spring-leap from the ground.

 This was preceded by 'up-a-daisy', which has its own variations of spelling - 'up-a-dazy', 'up-a-daisey', etc. Jonathan Swift used this in his collection of letters, which was published in 1711 as The Journal to Stella: